 I’M 30+ WEEKS!
 HAVE I LEFT IT ALL TOO LATE?

-NO!
+No!
 You can (and should!) hire a doula right up into the last days of your pregnancy.
-A doula will make time to see you, listen to your thoughts and preferences, and make a plan with you before you go into labour.
+A doula will make time to see you, listen to your thoughts and preferences, and make a plan with you before you go into labor.
 She will work to connect with you so you feel confident that you’ve got a reliable and known support in the birthing space with you.
-The benefits of having a doula are just as great if you hire one at 20 weeks or 38 weeks!
+The benefits of having a doula are just as great if you hire one at 18 weeks or 38 weeks!

 I HAVE A DIFFERENT QUESTION.